 Hello again!
 As promised, today we will continue our dessert table talk.
 We are on to part II- which is how to style your dessert table.
 Last week we spoke about what to buy and prepare for it (click here to read that post), and today we will talk about what to do with all that good stuff!
+If you need help curating your dessert tables you can check out my dessert tables guides here.
 It can sometimes be overwhelming to be tasked with setting up a dessert table.
 I mean, it sounds easy enough, but there are a few tips/tricks that will take your table from “oh it looks so cute” to “OH MY GOD THATS AMAZING!”.

 Here we go….

 Figure out your layout and focal point

 It helps me to do a quick sketch of what I want my dessert table layout to look like.
 Now, I know you might be like “I’m not an artist Cait, I can’t draw!” and thats FINE!
 It’s just to guide you!
 Decide what you would like as the focal point.
 I think a cake always makes a great focal point.
 A cake stand will elevate it and make it stand out even more!
 Sometimes, I will put the cake on a separate table, so in that case I will use something else as a focal point.
 See the picture below to see how I utilized the globe and the “LOVE” sign as my center point.